The sheer idiocy of Barnaby and the Joycettes - The AIM Network

 They talk about saving jobs.
 The only jobs they are trying to save are their own and they are doing it by bullshitting us all with what Queensland MPs think sounds good to their coal-mining constituents.
 Their denial of the reality will not serve these constituencies well.
 What they need is vision for the future and proactive planning and involvement in helping these communities transition to new industries.

-Oh for some informed decision-making based on what the country needs rather than what idiot Nationals MPs like Llew O’Brien and George Christensen think sounds good.
+Oh for some informed decision-making based on what the country needs rather than the propaganda fed to and regurgitated by idiot Nationals MPs like Llew O’Brien and George Christensen.

 If they are incapable of reading what all the experts and regulators are saying then they should be ignored rather than having this handful of ignoramuses threaten us with their childish ego-driven tantrums.

-What are you Scotty – a Prime Minister or a lackey to the Joycettes?
+What are you, Scotty – a Prime Minister or a lackey to the Joycettes?

 Return to home page